ansible/ansible/docs/docsite/rst/user_guide/intro_inventory.rst

 to all the app servers in the test environment, use the following command::

-  ansible-playbook -i inventory_test site.yml -l app-servers
+  ansible-playbook -i inventory_test site.yml -l appservers

 .. _inventory_setup-per_function: